r-Techsupport/rTS_Wiki/docs/guides/No-Image-Troubleshooting.md

 last_modified_date: 2023-09-10
 ---

-# How To Troubleshoot a PC That Doesnt Output an Image
+# How To Troubleshoot a PC That Doesn't Output an Image
 {: .no_toc}

-This guide will mention basic steps to help you fix your pc not showing anything on the monitor.
+This guide will mention basic steps to help you fix your PC not showing anything on the monitor.
 Note that this guide is meant to be for a setup that is known to be functional before.
 If your build is new, there might be other things you want to check.
 Feel free to ask for help in our [Discord](/discord).

 {% include toc.md %}